 - 1. Operational Efficiency.
 Tag management systems dramatically increase the speed and ease in which tags can be placed on specific pages, as well as how quickly tags can be removed or updated/fixed.
 By shifting the effort from a web developer task to a marketing ops task, the cost and timetable for adjusting tags is cut dramatically, freeing up developers for more important tasks. - 2.
 Website Loading Speed.
-Tag management systems have evolved to show tags based on business rules - for example, you can insert a tag into a page only when a certain type of traffic visits that page, such as someone from that ad network or vendor.
-This creates flexibility in how the tags are delivered and reduces the number of tag loads required, which will help speed up the website performance - a high-impact element in improving user expeall digital touch points into a single customer view.
-Ad targeting, site personalization and user analytics will all benefit from this.
+Tag management systems have evolved to show tags based on business rules - for example, you can insert a tag into a page only when a certain type of Continued on page 5 traffic visits that page, such as someone from that ad network or vendor.
+This creates flexibility in how the tags are delivered and reduces the number of tag loads required, which will help speed up the website performance - a high-impact element in improving user experience.